rolling-scopes-school/qualifying-stage/tasks/creative-extension/coffee-house.md

 - **Creative Extension** — for your idea, implementation quality, and presentation.

-- **Technical Interview** — for your understanding of the project, technologies, and general front-end knowledge.
+- **Technical Interview** — checks your general understanding of front-end concepts.

 ## 💡 **Tips for Success**